OMirzaei/HTML_Reversing_Cookbook/README.md

 ## Contributing <a name="contributing"></a>
 We welcome contributions from the community!
 If you have a secret recipe (like a secret Italian sauce :smiley:) to share or an improvement to suggest, please submit a pull request.

+This repository is maintained by one of my team members, [Sachin Shukla](https://github.com/sachin28).